Emq17/Building-Intuition-For-DNS/README.md

 # Building-Intuition-For-DNS

 In this repository, my goal is to demonstrate and simplify the concept of DNS (Domain Name System) for a more accessible understanding.
-We'll explore areas like DNS A-Records, creating and deleting records, CNAME Records, and Root Hints.
+We'll explore areas like A-Records, the creation and updating of records, CNAME, and Root Hints.

 <h2>Environments and Technologies</h2>